Habbie/pdns/docs/markdown/httpapi/api_spec.md

 Allowed methods: `PUT`

-Import zone into the powerdns backend.
+Retrieves the zone from the master.

-Fails when domain is not a `Slave` domain, has no `Master` defined or `slave` is disabled in pdns configuration.
+Fails if zone `Master` is empty or not defined or `slave` is disabled in pdns configuration.

-Clients must send body containing an AXFR.

 **Note**: Added in 3.4.2